SamsungInternet/homepage-archive/docs/remote-debugging.md

 ## Prerequisites

-1. If you wish to connect via a USB cable (Wi-Fi is also possible, see below) and have not done so already, enable USB Debugging on your Samsung device:
+1. If you wish to connect via a USB cable (Wi-Fi is also possible, see below) and have not done so already, enable USB Debugging on your mobile device:
   * Go to `Settings > About device` and tap on the build number entry seven times, to unlock 'Developer Options'
   * In `Settings > Developer options`, switch on 'USB Debugging'